godswillumukoro/Image-Gallery/README.md

-View the app Live here: https://godswillumukoro.github.io/Image-Gallery/
+View the Live App here: https://godswillumukoro.github.io/Image-Gallery/

 This gallery displays all images in a modal